Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Concept Validation and Calibration

 Finally, the estimated induced drag coefficients are related to their parasitic companion to estimate a realized rotor efficiency in Fig. \ref{fig:single_rotor_efficiency} (right).
 The metric is similar to the Oswald factor of classic lifting line assumptions.
-The parasitic reference resistance is taken from the IDDES investigation on the non-rotating rotor cf. black reference values in Figs. \ref{fig:single_rotor_cd_3D} and \ref{fig:single_rotor_cd_2D} at $k=0$, multiplied by the rotor's aspect ratio times pi.
+The parasitic reference resistance is taken from the IDDES investigation on the non-rotating rotor cf. black reference values in Figs. \ref{fig:single_rotor_cd_3D} and \ref{fig:single_rotor_cd_2D} at $k=0$, multiplied by the rotor's aspect ratio times two pi.
 Both rotor efficiencies of the $\kappa$-scheme-based investigations are again similar and of the same order of magnitude.
-They reach an almost constant value of $c_\mathrm{l}^2 / (H/D \pi c_\mathrm{d,IDDES,k=0}) = \mathcal{O}(27)$ for $k \geq 3$.
-In contrast, the efficiency of the UDS-based investigations is significantly reduced, and $ c_\mathrm{l}^2 / (H/D \pi c_\mathrm{d,IDDES,k=0}) = \mathcal{O}(27)$ is reached for the highest spinning ratios $k \geq 5.5$ considered only.
-Compared to classic profile flows, the comparatively high rotor efficiency can be attributed to (a) the additional momentum input of the mechanically spinning rotor and (b) the neglect of viscous effects.
+They reach an almost constant value of $c_\mathrm{l}^2 / 2 \pi (H/D) c_\mathrm{d,IDDES,k=0} \approx 14$ for $k \geq 3$.
+In contrast, the efficiency of the UDS-based investigations is reduced, and $ c_\mathrm{l}^2 / 2 \pi (H/D) c_\mathrm{d,IDDES,k=0} \approx 11$ is reached for the highest spinning ratios $k \geq 5.5$ considered only.
+Compared to classic profile flows, the comparatively high rotor efficiency can be attributed to the additional momentum input of the spinning rotor.

-\paragraph{A short conclusion in between is:} Since the high-order-convection methods based on the $\kappa$-scheme introduce significantly less numerical viscosity into the discrete system, these scenarios provide significantly increased lift coefficients, which are close to the flow-potential-based reference results for academic 2D investigations on a circular cylinder.
+\paragraph{A summary in between:} Since the high-order-convection methods based on the $\kappa$-scheme introduce significantly less numerical viscosity into the discrete system, these scenarios provide significantly increased lift coefficients, which are close to the flow-potential-based reference results for academic 2D investigations on a circular cylinder.
 However, in a three-dimensional context, the presented method can adequately reproduce induced resistances, especially the quadratic relation between induced drag and lift, i.e., $c_\mathrm{d} \propto c_\mathrm{l}^2$, which in turn leads to a solid overestimation of drag coefficients, especially for high spinning ratios.
 The lift and drag overestimation is reduced for low-order-convection-based approaches, introducing increased numerical viscosity.
 Influences of the spatial discretization cannot be excluded entirely.
 However, the influence of the convection scheme seems significantly increased, especially since the primary purpose refers to a rough relative rotor performance prediction.